 Preparing for Childbirth – Doula Support

-As a mom-of-three, experienced doula and prenatal yoga teacher, I thoroughly understand the importance of preparing mentally, emotionally and physically for childbirth.
+As a mom-of-four, experienced doula and prenatal yoga teacher, I thoroughly understand the importance of preparing mentally, emotionally and physically for childbirth.
 Pregnancy is a joyful and exciting time but it can also bring lots of confusion and uncertainty.
 There are many practical preparations and choices to make and a myriad of physical and emotional changes to cope with.